 Chocolate is an amazing comfort food that you’ve probably been eating for many years.
 Aside from its comforting characteristics, chocolate is good for you in other ways too.
 First, a study in Denmark of more than 55,000 people found that those who favored chocolate tended to have a lower risk of atrial fibrillation, which is an irregular heartbeat that raises stroke risk.
 Second, some evidence has shown that eating chocolate during pregnancy can lower your risk of preeclampsia.

-Staying active and exercising is an important aspect of any person’s life, and it rings true for pregnant people too.
+Staying active and exercising is an important aspect of any person’s life, and it rings true for pregnant people too so it is safe to exercise during pregnancy as long as it’s within reason and low intensity.
 It’s recommended that you take a pregnancy exercise class or walk at least 15 to 20 minutes every day at a moderate pace.
 You should exercise in cool and shady areas to prevent overheating.
 Walking, swimming, yoga, and pilates are all great exercises for pregnant women.

 Again, drinking water is a good idea for any person that wants to stay healthy, but this is especially true for a pregnant person.
 Most doctors recommend that pregnant women drink at least eight glasses of water a day, and more is even better.
 Staying hydrated can help relieve headaches, migraines, and a lack of sleep.

 Most people are supposed to eat three meals a day, but most experts suggest five to six well-balanced meals a day for pregnant women.
 These meals should include plenty of folate-rich foods like fortified cereals, lentils, oranges, asparagus, and wheat germ.
 These foods help with the proper development of the baby’s neural tube and the creation of new red blood cells for you.